HannoZ/Lexicala.NET/README.md

 ## Basic usage
-The Lexicala.Client is available on Nuget.
+Lexicala.NET is available on Nuget.

-The Lexicala.NET.Parsing namespace contains extension methods to register the ILexicalaClient in a .NET Core startup class:
+For .NET Core-based applications you can use the [Lexicala.NET.MicrosoftDependencyInjection](https://www.nuget.org/packages/Lexicala.NET.MicrosoftDependencyInjection/) Nuget package.
+This package contains extension methods to register the ILexicalaClient and other dependencies in a .NET Core startup class:
 `services.RegisterLexicala(Configuration)`
 This overload depends on a Lexicala section in your appsettings.json file:
 ```json